Alabama Court Records

 Are All Alabama Civil Court Records Open to the Public?

-While the state of Alabama protects the right of the public to access public records (including most civil court records), the right of public access to this information is not absolute.
-This is as indicated in Rule 30 of the Alabama Rules of judicial administration.
-While interested members of the public may access all records deemed ‘open’ by law or court order, some records are automatically sealed by state statutes or confidential.
+While members of the public may access Alabama public records (including most civil court records), access isn’t absolute as indicated in Rule 30 of the Alabama Rules of judicial administration.
+Some records are automatically sealed by state statutes or confidential.
 Most public civil court records are contained in court dockets which are a summary of case information and court proceedings.
 They are usually accessible electronically and they include details of court actions, motions and arguments, appearances, and the court’s final verdict.
 On the other hand, the following information is excluded from public access

 As per Alabama state laws, confidential records can only be obtained by legally authorized persons who have been issued a court order/subpoena (usually by an Alabama-licensed judge).